JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the last result code.

 ```
-FUNCTION CTextRow.SetResult (BYVAL Result AS HRESULT) AS HRESULT
+FUNCTION SetResult (BYVAL Result AS HRESULT) AS HRESULT
 ```

 | Parameter | Description |